alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

               - It should have a valid mkdir line.
               - It should have a valid mount line.

-The process above is, by the way, known as _white box testing_, the process of systematically testing the logical pathways through code.
+The process above is, by the way, known as _white box testing_, the process of writing down and systematically testing all logical pathways through code.
 I suspect that many DevOps engineers have never thought through such a process as the above whereas in practice it almost always leads to the discovery of bugs - at least in the edge cases.
 On this occasion, for instance, although not a "bug" I nevertheless had not realised that the `mount_point` if not supplied would cause Terraform to error out.

 So, even in the absence of a test framework, the process of white box testing still adds value.
 But of course, we want the tests to be automated, not on paper.